-In the academic year of 2017/18 well over 2,000 hours of cricket coaching were delivered in over 150 schools across Somerset – through sixteen club projects and a number of Cricket Board led programs – as a result of Chance to Shine funding.
+In the academic year of 2018/19 well over 2,200 hours of cricket coaching were delivered in over 150 schools across Somerset – through a number of club projects and Cricket Board led programs – as a result of Chance to Shine funding.

 What is Chance to Shine?